open-gamma-ray-astro/gamma-astro-data-formats/source/skymaps/healpix/index.rst

 * :ref:`hpx_explicit`: The row to pixel mapping is determined explicitly from the ``PIX`` column.
 This can be used to define maps or cubes that only encompass a partial region of the sky.
-* :ref:`hpx_explicit_edep`: Same as :ref:`hpx_explicit` convention but
-  with a different pixel size (HEALPix order) in each energy plane.
-* :ref:`hpx_sparse`: The row to pixel mapping is determined explicitly from the ``IDX`` column which is an unrolled index for both pixel and energy plane.
-This format can be used to represent maps that have a different spatial geometry in each energy plane and also supports energy-dependent pixel size.
+* :ref:`hpx_sparse`: The row to pixel mapping is determined explicitly from the ``PIX`` column but with a variable number of pixels in each band.
+This format can be used to represent maps that have a different spatial geometry in each band and also supports band-dependent pixel size.

 Note that there are variations of these primary formats which use different conventions for column, HDU, and header keywords names.
 The